voanhduy1710/voanhduy1710/README.md

 [My CV in PDF](TITS)

 ## About
-My full name is Vo Anh Duy.
-I have a technical background and hold a Master of Science (M.Sc.) degree in Technical Economics from Moscows MGSU, with a major in Project Lifecycle Management.
-I have 5 years of experience in the field of Engineering, where I held roles such as Data Processing Engineer, Technical Specialist in Infrastructure.
+My name is Vo Anh Duy.
+I have a technical background and hold Master of Science (M.Sc.) degree in Technical Economics from Moscows State University MGSU, with a major in Project Management.
+I have 5 years of experience in the field of Technical Engineering, where I held roles such as Data Processing Engineer, Technical Specialist in Infrastructure.

 This is a repository to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics.